Prostate Cancer

 I've read quite recently that it is one of the most significant killers of men, outside lung cancer.
 And he was very good, he said 'Sit down,' and he explained that because I had come to him at this stage and my tumour was not too far advanced there was a very good chance of cure.
 If, well he was saying also the majority of men that he sees with prostate cancer are too far gone to be treated the treatment is only palliative so you know I was there with a pretty good chance of survival which is very encouraging of course.
 But still it's a devastating shock you know okay we're all mortal and we realise that the end will come at some stage.
 And I suppose as you get older you become more philosophical because your children have grown up, you look to the fulfilment of your life rather than the sort of negative side and you say well we've done well you know we, I feel I have a wonderful wife, a lovely family- I'm very fulfilled.
 So I had the feeling well you know death is something that we've all got to face you know there is nothing unique about dying in fact it's quite the reverse.
 But by the same token it is still a shock when you think it's round the corner.

-Some men had known they had a raised PSA level for some time, but nothing had prepared them for the eventual diagnosis.
-One man described his sense of isolation, fearing others would not understand his feelings and another man said that he reacted to the news of his cancer by going into a frenzy of activity, searching for the best treatment, and it was only later he felt somewhat depressed.
-Some men were very worried about their wives and families, particularly concerned about the financial implications of the diagnosis.
+One man described feeling a sense of isolation and fear that others would not understand his feelings; another man said that he reacted to the news of his cancer by 'going into a frenzy of activity' searching for the best treatment, and it was only later that he felt somewhat depressed.

 Describes his delayed shock but how much support he had from the professionals involved.